sailpoint-oss/golang-sdk/api_v3/docs/PasswordSyncGroupsAPI.md

 [[Back to README]](../README.md)

-## GetPasswordSyncGroup
+## Get Password Sync Group by ID

 > PasswordSyncGroup GetPasswordSyncGroup(ctx, id).Execute()

-Get Password Sync Group by ID
+This API returns the sync group for the specified ID.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example